For parents who divorce or otherwise split up, the most important document you have is your parenting plan.

 From The Radio

-Our founding partner, Rick Jones, makes regular appearances on the Danny Bonaduce and Sarah Morning Show, where he answers family law questions from listeners.
+Our founding partner, Rick Jones, regularly appears on the KZOK morning show, where he answers family law questions from listeners.

 On a recent spot, one caller had this very topic on his mind.
 It’s also a question that comes up often.
 Does he need a parenting plan if he and his child’s mother never actually married?